Understanding How Land Use Applications Affect Your Property in Douglas County

 ➤ Allowing up to 4,000 additional homes

 These homes would be built on the newly added land and become part of the Sterling Ranch community.
+These 4000 more homes have NO NEW WATER.
+No, the developers and the commissioners reduced the required amount of water per household to allow more homes without more water.

 ➤ Updating the master plan